There’s nothing worse than getting that dreaded letter in the mail from the IRS, notifying you that you’re being audited.

 Don’t Use problem tax preparers

-Per IRS Guidelines “Tax fraud generally involves the preparation and filing of false income tax returns by preparers who claim inflated personal or business expenses, false deductions, unallowable credits or excessive exemptions on returns prepared for their clients”.
+Per IRS Guidelines “Tax fraud generally involves the preparation and filing of false income tax returns by preparers who claim inflated personal or business expenses, false deductions, unallowable earned income tax credit or excessive exemptions on returns prepared for their clients”.

-The IRS highly recommends using preparers who are ethical and competent.
+The IRS highly recommends Tax Pros who are ethical and competent.
 Here is a link from the IRS website where you can find competent tax preparers and see their credentials.
 Here is link for IRS Tax Preparer Directory.

 Don’t report large business loss against your W2 income